adrian154/media-hub/README.md

 See your saved Reddit posts as a slideshow.

 # Why?
 I have a lot of images/GIFs saved on Reddit, and I wanted to look at all of them in a slideshow so I made this tool.
+The setup is tedious and its capabilities are limited, so I don't expect you to use this tool.
+If you're really desperate, you might find it useful.

 # How to Use